 First and Second Year

-Join the Pre-Law Club, and attend related events throughout the year.
+- Join the Pre-Law Club (or revive it if it is not currently active!), and attend related events throughout the year.

 Junior Year Fall Term

-Schedule an appointment with a pre-law advisor to discuss LSAT preparation, selecting schools, completing the Credential Assembly Service (CAS), requesting letters of recommendation, and setting up your personal application timeline.
+- Schedule an appointment with a pre-law advisor to discuss application components: LSAT preparation, selecting schools, completing the Credential Assembly Service (CAS), requesting letters of recommendation, and setting up your personal application timeline.

 Junior Year Winter Term